fraktaler-3-3

 sudo update-alternatives --set i686-w64-mingw32-gnat /usr/bin/i686-w64-mingw32-gnat-posix

-Use build-scripts to download and build dependencies for your desired architecture.
-For example:
+Use build-scripts to download and build dependencies for your architecture.
+For example,

 Windows i686